airbrake/javabrake/README.md

     });
 ```

-Debugging why notices are not sent:
+To debug why notices are not sent you can use `onReportedNotice` hook:

 ```java
 notifier.onReportedNotice(